 Step- by step: How to Easily Seal Granite Countertops.

-However, if you have lighter countertops, steer away from green because it will leave a small stain (so I’ve been told by someone who’s been there, done that!).
+However, if you have lighter countertops, steer away from green because it will leave a small stain (so I’ve been told by someone there, done that!).

 Walk away, do other things, or wash them before you go to bed.